microsoft/code-with-engineering-playbook/automated-testing/e2e-testing/readme.md

 TestCraft is a codeless Selenium test automation platform.
 Its revolutionary AI technology and unique visual modeling allow for faster test creation and execution while eliminating test maintenance overhead.

 The testers create fully automated test scenarios without coding.
 Customers find bugs faster, release more frequently, integrate with the CI/CD approach and improve the overall quality of their digital products.
-This all is creating a complete end to end testing experience.
+This all creates a complete end to end testing experience.

 => [TestCraft Website](https://www.testcraft.io/?utm_campaign=SoftwareTestingHelp%20&utm_source=SoftwareTestingHelp&utm_medium=EndtoEndTestingPage) or get it  from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=testcraft.build-release-task)